aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-01-sql-lab.md

-# Module 01: Explore Azure SQL Database
+# Lab 01: Explore Azure SQL Database

 In this exercise, you'll provision an Azure SQL Database resource in your Azure subscription, and then use SQL to query the tables in a relational database.